ErpNetDocs/winclient/introduction/user-system-settings.md

 ![Filter buttons](pictures/filter-buttons.png)

-- **Query Save on close** - Having this option ticked means that a confirmation panel will show up whenever a document tab is closed.
+- **Query save on close** - Having this option ticked means that a confirmation panel will show up whenever a document tab is closed.
 It would ask whether or not the user would like to save the changes they have made in the document.

 ![Save on query](pictures/save-on-query.png)